johnston9/MS3-Shot-Caller/README.md

 3. It gave me an accessibility note for the header "Shot Caller" decorative writing in red either side of the header box.
 As this is purely decorative and is only barely visual limited I left it red as this was in keeping with my style intentions.
 I did however change it from Crimson to a bright red.
+See User Base page - Accessibility below for more on that issue.

 4. It gave me an accessibility note  about the sidenav icon not having a name or label but this is also an intentional style choice and one that is common practice.
+   See User Base page - Accessibility below for more on that issue.

+5. On the User Base and Departments pages it gave me a Best Practices messages regarding the image sizes.
+See User Base page below for more on that issue.

-5. It gave me an accessibility note for the select dropdown trigger on the Add Message page not having a label but this is a Materialize issue.
+5. It gave me an accessibility note for the select dropdown trigger on the Add Message page not having a label but it does have one for the outer select so this is a Materialize issue.
+   See Add Message page below for more on that issue.

 6. It gave me an error for the robot.txt not being valid.
-I had not know about this so I looked it up and made one.
-I tried it later without it and did not get an error but I ended up putting it back in just to be sure and will try to find out more about the issue.
+I had not know about this so I looked it up and made the required file.
+The error was gone.
+I removed the file to check this issue more it later and did not get an error.
+   I will try to find out more about the issue.
+It must have been just a server error instance.

 <p align="center"><strong>Robot.txt warning</strong></p>
 <h2 align="center">